amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 }
 {% endcodeblock %}

-There are 4 basic operations that we can do in every Linked List:
+There are four basic operations that we can do in every Linked List:

 1. `addLast`: appends an element to the end of the list (tail)
 2. `removeLast`: deletes element to the end of the list